Tale of Tales (2015 film): Critical reception

-On the review aggregator website Rotten Tomatoes, the film holds a 83% approval rating based on reviews from 10 critics, with an average rating of 7.1/10.
+On the review aggregator website Rotten Tomatoes, the film holds an 84% approval rating based on reviews from 105 critics, with an average rating of 7.1/10.
 The website's critical consensus reads, "Visually splendid and narratively satisfying, Tale of Tales packs an off-kilter wallop for mature viewers in search of something different."
 On Metacritic, the film has received a weighted average score of 72 out of 100 based on 24 critics, indicating "generally favorable reviews".